md84419/verifywise/SECURITY.md

 # Security Policy

-If you find a vulnerability, [create an issue here](https://github.com/bluewave-labs/verifywise/security/advisories/new).
+If you find a vulnerability in VerifyWise code, [create an issue here](https://github.com/bluewave-labs/verifywise/security/advisories/new).